zoolu-got-rhythm/sudoku-solver-async/README.md

     },

-    // update/draw 10 times per second (will wait 1/10 of a second until next function call in recursive algorithm)
+    // update/draw 10 times per second (will wait 1/10 of a second until calling next function in recursive algorithm)
     delayBetweenEachStepInCallStackInMillisecs: 1000 / 10,
   });